hanabi/hanabi.github.io/README.md

 * Our group plays with an artificial *3 Bluffs* convention.
 This means that in addition to being one away from being playable, we agree that the touched card can also be any 3 that will be useful in the future.
 * Here are some examples that cover the four most common *3 Bluff* situations:
     * **Color mismatch (valid):**
-      * On the first turn of the game, Alice clues Cathy reds, which touches a red 3.
+      * On the first turn of the game, Alice clues Cathy red, which touches a red 3.
       * Bob blind-plays blue 1.
       * Cathy knows that it is either a red 2 (if it was a normal *Bluff*) or a red 3 (if it was a *3 Bluff*).
     * **Number 3 with suit mismatch (valid):**